saegerhawkin/Premier-League-Analysis/README.md

+***This project is currently on hold because I am in the middle of working on a machine learning project for an independent study, and I am quite busy during the semester.
+Fully planning on picking this back up once I have more time.***

 # Premier League Analysis #
 This is a project I am working on in my own time to analyze soccer data.
 I am taking a bunch of CSVs, each with a year of premier league data, combining them and writing them to a SQLite Database.
 Then I am going to some analytics on the data using the database of the combined data.
 I am planning on looking at my favorite team, West Ham United.